seahow-uk/vmware-admin-scripts/esxi-on-kvm/README.md

     *  join the L0 to your Active Directory Domain
     *  inject the variables you set at the top into ./main.sh
     *  Run ./main.sh which prepares everything right up to the point before you start actually deploying ESX/VCSA/etc
+    *  disable source-dest-check for the instance's networking

 **10) Once the EC2 baremetal instance is deployed, you need to make a couple of modifications to it**
 ----

- *  First, disable the source/dest check (under networking)
+ *  Disable the source/dest check (under networking) *[NOTE: Not necessary if you used the bash/userdata-example.sh from Step 9]*

      ![image](images/sourcedest.png)